lameTookan/chat_history/README.md

+### To do on the readme
+- more bullet points
+- be more concise, this was a brain dump I know
+- Usage examples
+This will get a little better, but if I didnt do this now I was never going to.
+Hit me up on here for now until I set up other places to contact me because I'm honestly not on a lot of platforms.

 Hey yo.
 I wanted to post this before I lost the nerve.
 I'm a newbie Python dev, and this is my first real project.
 It still needs a ton of work, I haven't even written test classes yet.
 But I wanted to get something up on here before I lost the nerve to post it.